 For more actionable data, we suggest following up this scale question with an open text field that allows respondents to give you qualitative feedback.

-Open text analysis can be time-consuming, but you’re going to learn far more about the reasoning behind your NPS® score.
+Analyzing open ended survey questions (also known as open text analysis) can be time-consuming, but you’re going to learn far more about the reasoning behind your NPS® score.
+If you’d like to speed this process up, check out Alchemer Pulse, our product for uncovering hidden customer insights through AI.
 Whether positive or negative, there is always something to learn from asking for additional input.

 Choosing Between CSAT and NPS®